-- Design and demonstrate flow battery 12-hour discharge at 400 kW. - Demonstrate and assess flow-battery grid-forming functionality to support black start. - Design and demonstrate flywheel storage 12-hour discharge at 400 kW. - Demonstrate the microgrid in four simulated 10-hour grid outages - Demonstrate and assess multi-storage integration and coordination through the use of a MGC control application to support a public shelter and wastewater treatment plant and result in a minimum of \$625,366 in savings.
+- Design and demonstrate flow battery 12 hour discharge at 400 kW that can provide a minimum of 10 hours of energy storage capability at a minimum rating of 400 kilowatts - Demonstrate and assess flow-battery grid-forming functionality to support black start. - Design and demonstrate flywheel storage 12-hour discharge at 400 kW. - Demonstrate the microgrid in four simulated 10-hour grid outages - Demonstrate and assess multi-storage LDES integration and coordination through the use of a MGC control application to support a public shelter and wastewater treatment plant and result in a minimum of \$625,366 in savings and reduce energy costs.